-Electrical resistivity of RuO$_2$ samples was measured by a standard four-wires method with 25 $\mu m$ diameter gold wires connected with silver paste to the sample.
-Below 30 K, each measurement was performed after stabilizing time of 2 minutes in order to improve resolution.
+Electrical resistivity of RuO$_2$ samples was measured by a standard four-wire method with 25 $\mu m$ diameter gold wires connected with silver paste to the sample.
+Below 30 K, each measurement was performed after a stabilization time of 2 minutes in order to improve the resolution.
 Data for three samples are shown in Fig.\ref{fig:1} a.
 The room temperature resistivity values of three samples fall within the range of 30-40 $\mu \Omega$ $cm$, consistent with earlier reports \cite{1969electrical,1993Electrontransport,Multiband,universalscaling}.
 The behavior below 30 K is highlighted in Fig.\ref{fig:1} b.
 One can see that resistivity follows a $T^2$ dependence below $\approx$ 20 K. The upward deviation signals the presence of another larger exponent for inelastic resistivity, due to electron-phonon scattering.

-To extract the $A_5$ prefactor of the $T^5$ dependence, we subtracted the impurity and \textit{e-e} scattering terms from the total resistivity and plotted the remain as a function of T$^5$.
+To extract the $A_5$ prefactor of the $T^5$ dependence, we subtracted the impurity and \textit{e-e} scattering terms from the total resistivity and plotted the remainder as a function of T$^5$.
 As illustrated in Fig.\ref{fig:1} c, the slope below 40 K yields $A_5$.
 In each sample, it was found to be $\approx 1\times10^{-9}$ $\mu \Omega$ $cmK^{-5}$.
 Above 40 K, the resistivity exhibits a clear downward deviation from the $T^5$ trend.
 This is consistent with what is expected in the Bloch-Gr\"uneisen picture, in which resistivity is $\propto T^5$ at temperatures below $\Theta_D/10$ ($\Theta_D$ is the Debye temperature) and becomes linear at higher temperatures as electron-phonon scattering becomes elastic.